brandondube/prysm/docs/source/index.rst

 * * MTF vs Field vs Focus
 * * * Best Individual Focus
 * * * Best Average Focus
-* * evaluation at exact cartesian or polar spatial frequencies
+* * evaluation at exact Cartesian or polar spatial frequencies
 * * 2D and slice plotting

 * Rich tools for convolution of PSFs with images or synthetic objects: